texfaq/texfaq.github.io/index.md

 redirect_from: /faq
 ---

-# The English Language TeX Frequently Asked Questions
+# The TeX Frequently Asked Question List

 ## The Background
 - [Getting started](/FAQ-startup)